FoldingAtHome/siegetank-backend/docs/tutorial.rst

     stream = target.add_stream(files=data, scv='vspg11')
     > <stream 6918e316-5c6f-425d-8c1e-902f4b0ba144:vspg11 s:OK f:0>

 The s: indicates if the stream is OK or not, and f:0 indicates the number of frames.

-You can view a list of properties of the stream.
+To get more information about the recently added stream:

 .. sourcecode:: python